 For most offenses, early release from probation or deferred adjudication is possible.
 However, you will not be able to get early release from probation if you are on probation for a 3g offense, any intoxication-related offense, or any offense that requires registration as a sex offender.
 It is possible, however, for a judge to place you on pro forma, or non-reporting, status for intoxication-related offenses.

-If you are on straight probation, you are eligible to petition the court for early release in most instances after you have served 1/3 of your probated sentence term or two years, whichever is less.
+If you are on straight probation, you can petition the court for early release in most instances after you have served 1/3 of your probated sentence term or two years, whichever is less.
 See Code of Criminal Procedure 42A.701.
 This 1/3 time review is discretionary on the part of the judge.
-Most judges require that you complete 1/2 your term before they will give your petition serious consideration.
+Most judges require that you complete 1/2 of your term before they will give your petition serious consideration.
 A half-time review is mandatory if an application is made.
 That does not mean that the judge is obligated to approve the application for release.
 If the judge denies your application, the court is required to give you a list of conditions you need to meet in most cases.

 If you are on deferred adjudication, you can petition the court for early release at any time.
 However, you are much more likely to have the court rule in your favor if you have completed a significant portion of your term of deferred adjudication.